 Although your cat may want some privacy for the delivery, she is still part of the family and will want to keep track of what's going on.
 So the best place for the kittening box is a warm and draft-free place within sight and sound of the household activities.

 Of course, these are only suggestions you make to your pregnant feline.
 Placing the three or four boxes in different places gives her more options and allows her to decide which one she likes best.

-If she rejects your choices and prefers another spot, you should go along, as long as the temperature of the location is alright and it's a draft-free location.
+If she rejects your choices and prefers another spot, you should go along, as long as the temperature of the location is alright and it's a draft-free, fairly quiet location.

-Once again, if your kitty refuses your chosen spots, let
+Once again, if your cat refuses your chosen spots, let

 her choose her own, and be careful to keep locations that you absolutely